-Study of designated problems in traffic engineering, urban transportation planning, and urban development.
-Forecasting and evaluation of social, economic, and environmental impact of proposed solutions; considerations of alternatives.
+Study of designated problems in traffic engineering, transportation planning, and development.
+Forecasting and evaluation of social, economic, and environmental impacts of proposed solutions; considerations of alternatives.
 Formulation of recommendations and publication of a report.
 Presentation of recommendations in the host community.

-C E 559.
-Transportation Infrastructure/Asset Management.
+C E 559: Transportation Infrastructure/Asset Management